Q. Does WECA offer an electrician trainee program?

 Yes, WECA offers a state-approved Electrician Trainee Program.
 As of January 1, 2006, any electrician who has not taken and passed the state certification exam must be registered with the state as an electrician trainee and enrolled in a state-approved electrician trainee program, or indentured in a federal or state-approved apprenticeship program.

 WECA offers a full program for Electrician Trainees.
 Students who complete the required courses and hours will be awarded the Electrician Trainee Program Certificate.
-An Advanced Electrician Trainee Program Certificate is also available for students who choose to take their schooling a step further with advanced topics.

 Learn about the path to an Electrician Trainee Program Certificate

 Pick a class from the Electrician Trainee Course Catalog

 Q. What courses are offered as part of WECA's Electrician Trainee Program?